sebsjames/maths/README.md

 * Transform matrices
 * A quaternion class
 * Scaling and range (or interval) classes
-* Statistics including a histo class and a number of bootstrap methods
+* Basic statistics including a histo class and a number of bootstrap methods
 * Random number, and string generation
 * A compatible HDF5 wrapper class
 * Classes for working with 2D grids of data (Cartesian and hexagonal)